droosma/blog/content/post/generative-ai-hello-world/index.md

     transform --> persist[(Persist)]
 ```

-In the initial phase of converting various data types into text, the "Input to Extract" step is pivotal.
-This conversion is critical because the text will be used in prompts for the model to generate answers.
-As the variety of input sources has expanded significantly, the method for converting these sources into text becomes crucial, affecting the design of the ingestion pipeline.
+The "Input to Extract" phase involves converting diverse data types into text, preparing them for use in model prompts.
+This step serves as the foundation for generating model responses.
+As input sources diversify, selecting the appropriate method for text conversion becomes a key consideration in designing the ingestion pipeline.

-For instance, when dealing with [Microsoft Word Documents](https://nl.wikipedia.org/wiki/Microsoft_Word), libraries like [python-docx](https://python-docx.readthedocs.io/en/latest/) for Python or [DocX](https://github.com/xceedsoftware/docx) for C# are effective for extracting text.
-Similarly, PDF files can be processed using tools such as [PyMuPDF](https://pymupdf.readthedocs.io/en/latest/) or services like [Azure AI Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/overview?view=doc-intel-4.0.0), which help in extracting text efficiently.
+Extracting text from [Microsoft Word Documents](https://nl.wikipedia.org/wiki/Microsoft_Word) can be efficiently managed using libraries such as [python-docx](https://python-docx.readthedocs.io/en/latest/) for Python or [DocX](https://github.com/xceedsoftware/docx) for C#.
+PDF files are well handled by tools like [PyMuPDF](https://pymupdf.readthedocs.io/en/latest/) or services such as [Azure AI Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/overview?view=doc-intel-4.0.0), which offer streamlined text extraction capabilities.

-Moreover, the advancements in Machine Learning have opened new doors for text extraction.
-Models like [Whisper](https://openai.com/research/whisper) can transcribe speech from audio files, and [DALL-E](https://openai.com/dall-e-2) can describe or extract text from images.
-This broadens the scope of input sources that can be utilized for RAG, from traditional text documents to multimedia content.
+Advancements in Machine Learning have broadened the scope of input sources for RAG systems.
+Models like [Whisper](https://openai.com/research/whisper) enable the transcription of speech from audio files, while [DALL-E](https://openai.com/dall-e-2) can interpret or extract text from images, extending the range of usable inputs from traditional documents to multimedia content.

 The choice of extraction method depends heavily on the type of input.
 A precise extraction process is fundamental to achieving better results in the later stages of RAG.
 By tailoring the ingestion pipeline to handle different inputs effectively, we lay a solid foundation for generating accurate and relevant responses through the model.

 ### Extract to Partition

-After the extraction process, the next crucial step is partitioning the extracted data into smaller, more manageable pieces.
+After the extraction process, the next step is partitioning the extracted data into smaller, more manageable pieces.
 This step is vital because Retrieval Augmented Generation (RAG) aims to tackle the challenge of managing vast amounts of input data, which is not only difficult for a conversational Large Language Model (LLM) to process but also costly.

 ```mermaid
 flowchart LR